akoenig/create-livestore-app-template/readme.md

 pnpm run dev
 ```

-Now everything is running and you can point your browser to https://localhost
+Now everything is running, and you can point your browser to https://localhost